spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 Once the Edge cluster and cluster profile are deleted, click **Clusters** from the left **Main Menu**.

-Locate the Edge host deployed in the [Deploy Edge Host](#deploy-edge-host) section of this tutorial.
+Locate the Edge host deployed in the [Register Edge Host](#register-edge-host) section of this tutorial.
 Click on the **three-dot Menu** and select **Delete** to delete the Edge host.
 Confirm the deletion by clicking **OK**.
 This will remove the Edge host from Palette but not delete the underlying infrastructure.